rocky-linux/documentation/docs/books/admin_guide/06-users.md

 !!!
 Note

-    Users can use the `passwd` command to change their passwords (the old password is requested).
-The administrator can change the passwords of all users without restriction.
+    Regular users can change their own passwords using the `passwd` command (this requires requesting and passing the user's old password).
+The root(uid=0) user can change the password of any user.

-They will have to comply with the security restrictions.
+Changing passwords requires compliance with prescribed security policies, which involves **PAM (Pluggable Authentication Modules)** knowledge.

 When managing user accounts by shell script, setting a default password after creating the user may be useful.